18 Jul Do I Need A Structural Engineer?

 A structural engineer can work with your building contractor and architect by offering vital information that is indispensable to the renovation process, including structural drawing and calculations.

 This information may also be necessary when gaining planning permission and complying with building control regulations.

 Whether you will need a structural engineer for your next renovation project will depend on the project in hand, but they are often required for solar panel installation, and for beam calculations for extensions, loft conversions, door and window modification, internal wall modification, underpinning, and chimney removal.

 Essentially, any project that alters the structure of the building or requires building control approval will require the expertise of a structural engineer.

 A structural engineer can also carry out a structural property survey.
 They will inspect the construction of your property to determine any issues with its structure such as subsidence or sagging roofs.

 A chartered surveyor may also highlight structural issues and recommend a closer inspection be carried out by a structural engineer.

-All Allcott surveyors are both chartered surveyors and structural engineers.
+At Allcott Associates our team includes both chartered surveyors and structural engineers.
 This ensures that whether you are instructing a full building survey or a specific defect survey, you receive a thorough inspection that covers all aspects of your property and protects it against structural issues.